 She then made “Now I am yours” (1992) which has been exhibited internationally.
 This film is centred on the writings of the mystic St. Teresa of Avila.
 Visually it features Bernini’s The Ecstasy of Saint Teresa in Rome, mixed with footage on S8, VHS, 35mm and Hi 8 formats where these parts all come together in one whole in a highly performative drama of ecstasy.
 During the 90s she collaborated with singers Shelley Hirsch, Sainkho Namtchylak commissioning original vocal compositions and including published songs by Diamanda Galas in “Now I am yours” (1992).
 She combined non verbal vocals and spoken word in the soundtracks to these films.
 These two films and The Silence is Baroque (1997) are published in the DVD Rupture/Rapture/Jouissance – The Religious Trilogy published by LUX (2028).

 In 1997 she made the landscape film Temenos (1998) with a soundtrack by Sainkho Namtchylak with additional parts by Shelley Hirsch and mezzo soprano Catherine Bott.
 Temenos is filmed on locations in Europe in places imbued with attributed apparitional events of the Virgin Mary.
 On a phenomenological plane it engaged with the presence of the image in cinema.
 The soundtrack is composed of voices sobbing, wailing, lamenting, crying and in soaring pitches to create a sound landscape of joy and terror.
 Temenos has been published on DVD by the BFI Avant-garde series and the soundtrack is available on CD.
-Temenos is filmed on 35mm which with the soundtrack creates a haunting Other worldly place.
+Temenos is filmed on 35mm which with the soundtrack, creates a haunting Other worldly place.

 Theological and phenomenological film theory informs a strand of her work on the presence of the cinema image which has a meditative or even a contemplative potential.
 This underpins her fourth feature film Solitude (2022) as well as Temenos and Communion (2010) which is a short silent film photographed by Billy Williams OBE (The Exorcist 1973) on 35mm using classical Hollywood studio lighting.
 Communion has been shown in solo film installations.
-With Communion she initiated a socially, as well as spiritually framed film portraits of religious women in community and as individuals.
+With Communion she initiated a socially, as well as spiritually framed film portraits of women in religious community and as individuals.
 The films use duration and foreground the presence of the camera and composition.
 Jennifer (2015) is feature length collaborative portrait with Jennifer del Corazón de Jesus who is an enclosed Discalced Carmelite nun.
 It was self-filmed in the enclosed monastery in Ronda, Spain.
 The multi-media, multi-part work Sorelle Povere di Santa Chiara (2015-18) was made in collaboration with the enclosed community of sisters in the monastery of Santa Chiara in San Marino, Italy.
 It includes a 16mm film, a 6-channel audio, a video of interviews and an essay in an accompanying publication.
 It has been shown in solo and duo installations.
 Jennifer and Sorelle Povere di Santa Chiara combine structural film with feminist approaches to self representation by women within institutional and individual devotional space.

 Her next film “I Die of Sadness Crying For You” (2019) encompasses the strand of her work on her musical influences and song.
 This film stems from a long period of research where she rebuilt her acoustic memory network of popular music including Latin American lyrical genres such as boleros and a powerful genre from Spain which she set out to map up to the 70s.
 This research is also recorded in a 3 hour conversation with her mother who supplements the knowledge and memory.
 The film “I Die of Sadness Crying For You” centres on songs of unrequited love and sadness called copla.
-Amassing a wealth of materials for further works on this topic, the film is a synthesis of this research in a personal essay film as a reclamation of copla as a lyrical form from the perspective of women’s experiences of love, rejection and social marginalisation.
+Amassing a wealth of materials for further works on this topic, the film is a synthesis of this research in a personal essay film which is a reclamation of copla as a lyrical form from the perspective of women’s experiences of love, rejection and social marginalisation.
 “I Die of Sadness Cry For You “ (2019) was shown at the London International Film Festival and at Seville European Film Festival.

-Since Close to Home (1982-85), a strand of Nina Danino’s work returns to the geographic and cultural memory of the Mediterranean in the south of Spain and Gibraltar where she was born.
+Since Close to Home (1982-85), a strand of Nina Danino’s work returns to a geographic and cultural memory of the Mediterranean in the south of Spain and Gibraltar where she was born.
 It features the epic geogeography of the Straits, views, and the geo-cosmology of a region which is filtered through literature, scripts, photographs, cinema films, music; Stabat Mater responds to this impulse.
 She has made several pieces including the mixed media installation Meteorologies (2013, 2018) which includes artists’ book, audio, videos, film and writing as intersubjective maps of this region.
-She is developing a feature film in this strand of her work under the title The Far South with dialogue and actors.
+She is developing a Trilogy which includes a feature film in this strand of her work under the title The Far South with dialogue and actors.

 Her films are in the collection of the British Film Institute National Film Archive.
 Visionary Landscapes is an illustrated monograph published by Black Dog Publishing (2005).